Newton Methods for Mean Field Games: A Numerical Study

 \section{Conclusion}

 In this work, we have proposed a new technique for numerically solving a second-order mean field games system with local coupling by applying Newton iterations in infinite dimensions.
 Our study is based on a series of numerical experiments comparing two possible strategies: performing Newton iterations at the continuous level and then discretizing, or discretizing first and applying Newton iterations to the resulting finite-dimensional non linear system.
 A first remark is that the former strategy leads to a relatively simple scheme, since each Newton step reduces to approximate a system of two linear parabolic PDEs.
 Both Newton--SL and Newton--FD follow a “iteration then discretization’’ strategy: the Newton direction is computed after discretization, and therefore the iterations do not follow the exact gradient of the continuous problem.
 As a consequence, the ideal quadratic convergence predicted at the continuous level is not fully observed in practice.
 In contrast, a “discretization then iteration” strategy, such as FD--Newton, builds the Newton iterations directly from the discrete problem and, in our tests, tends to follow more closely the true discrete gradient, sometimes displaying a behaviour closer to quadratic convergence.
 Nevertheless, one should not expect the “discretization then iteration’’ strategy to systematically yield a globally smaller numerical error.
 Discretizing before or after the Newton step introduces different truncation errors, which may counterbalance any local improvement in the convergence rate.
+To improve the performance of Newton-based schemes for MFG systems, a promising direction is to employ higher-order discretization schemes within an iterate-then-discretize strategy (e.g., high-order semi-Lagrangian or high-order finite difference methods).
+This allows the numerical solution to remain closer to the continuous formulation, thereby significantly enhancing both the convergence speed and the overall accuracy of the solver.
 Finally, as expected, the Newton--SL scheme exhibits strong robustness in advection-dominated regimes, whereas both Newton--FD and FD--Newton require a stabilization strategy to prevent breakdown.
 In this regard, the use of a globalized Newton method proved particularly effective, especially for problems with small viscosity coefficients.